Founding partners

 We currently describe only around 2,000 new ocean species a year.
 The time from discovery to registration of new organisms can vary greatly depending on the species, existing species knowledge, the research entity, research method, and level of identification.
 This currently takes as little as one to two years and as long as several decades.
 That rate of discovery has changed little since the 1800s.

-What is the estimated cost of Ocean Census?
+What is the estimated cost of the Ocean Census?

 Why is it taking place?